MARA NAPA FOUNDATION

 BUILDING SELF RELIANCE

 Whether MNF is building a meeting hall for women, a home for an elder, or filling potholes in the town center, we employ local Maasai, experienced or not.
 Those who have already acquired skills, teach others, helping them become useful, employable members of the community.
 They learn construction, plumbing, auto mechanics, hospitality and more.
 A great sense of pride and ownership is fostered in everything we do together.
 It takes a village.
+Everyone is valuable.

 Opportunity Brings Success